dereneaton/ipyrad/docs/installation.rst

 Dependencies
 ------------
-conda will install all required dependencies for *ipyrad* along with it.
-I simply list them here to make clear what's being installed on your system.
+conda will install all required dependencies for ipyrad along with it.
+I list them here to make clear what is being installed on your system.

 Python Packages:

 * Numpy -- Scientific processing
 * Scipy -- Scientific processing
 * Pandas -- Used for manipulating data frames